Bjørnar Moxnes: Leadership in Red Youth

 In 2004, Moxnes after two years of being a secretary, was chosen to become the leader of Red Youth.
 As a leader, Moxnes represented Red Youth in the Supreme Court of Norway, where the organisation was sentenced for publishing schoolbooks for free on the internet.
-Moxnes got eight place in Verdens Gang's ranking of the country's biggest political talents.
+Moxnes ranked eighth in Verdens Gang's survey of the country's biggest political talents.

 Politician and party leader of Red

-After Moxnes stepped down as leader of Red Youth, he got elected to the leadership of Red Electoral Alliance.
+After Moxnes stepped down as leader of Red Youth, he was elected to the leadership of Red Electoral Alliance.
 After the establishment of the party Red in 2007, Moxnes was elected into the leadership.
-In 2010, he was chosen as vice president of Red, and on 6 May 2012, he replaced Turid Thomassen as the party's president.
+In 2010, he was chosen as deputy leader of Red, and on 6 May 2012, he replaced Turid Thomassen as the party's leader.

 In 2011, Moxnes was elected to Oslo's council.
 He has since then been a very central politician in many Oslo-situations for defending Oslo University Hospital, protesting against the sculpture park in Ekebergskogen, and was against the Olympics in Oslo for the 2022 Olympics.

-During the national elections in 2013 and 2017, Moxnes was the first candidate for Red in the Oslo district, and in 2017, he was elected as a representative in Stortinget.
+During the national elections in 2013 and 2017, Moxnes was the first candidate for Red in the Oslo district, and in 2017, he was elected as a representative in the Storting.

-Lindebergsaken
+In June 2023, Romerikes Blad revealed that Moxnes had been caught shoplifting a pair of sunglasses at Oslo Gardermoen airport.
+He initially claimed it was an accident, but it was later revealed that he had removed the pricetag and stuffed them in his suitcase, raising questions about the sincerity of his explanation.
+With Moxnes' consent, the newspaper Verdens Gang released the surveillance footage showing him taking the sunglasses and placing them first on his luggage trolley, then putting them in his pocket shortly thereafter.
+On 3 July, the party secretary Reidar Strisland confirmed that Moxnes had taken leave as party leader and that deputy leader Marie Sneve Martinussen would become interim leader.
+On 18 July, the party announced that his sick leave would be expanded to 25 July.
+On 24 July, Moxnes announced that he would resign as leader and deputy leader Marie Sneve Martinussen was designated his successor until the 2024 convention.